 ||Hours & Minutes

-- Be familiar with the basics of Python programming language
+* Be familiar with the basics of the Python programming language

-- Be able to address problems from a computational perspective
+* Be able to see how to address problems from a computational perspective

-- Write programs to manipulate, reorganise and process speech and text in non-trivial ways
+* Be able to write programs to manipulate reorganise and process speech and text in non-trivial ways

 |Graduate Attributes and Skills